SynaLinks/documentation/docs/advanced/disabling-inference.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Disabling Inference

-Learn how and when disabling the inference
+Learn how and when to disable inference.

-## When disaling inference is needed?
+## When is Disabling Inference Needed?

-Disabling the inference means that instead of using the LLM to infer the tool's input parameters we directly use the prompt provided in the program as input for the tool.
+Disabling inference means that instead of using the LLM to infer the tool's input parameters, we directly use the prompt provided in the program as input for the tool.

-This process is needed when using tools that don't need inputs, when you want to speed up the interaction or use a tool in a way that you don't need inference.
+This process is necessary when using tools that do not require inputs, when you want to speed up the interaction, or when using a tool in a manner that doesn't need inference.

-### Using Tools without input
+### Using Tools without Input

-Sometimes the Tool do not need any input.
-In that case, disabling the inference is needed.
-This optional feature bind the prompt directly to the input of the tool, which is empty in that case.
+Sometimes, the tool does not require any input.
+In such cases, disabling inference becomes essential.
+This optional feature binds the prompt directly to the input of the tool, which is empty in that case.

 ```javascript title="clear_trace.cypher"
 // @desc: Cleanup the program trace